paulstevensza/documentation/macos/network/captive_network.md

 in your login creds, else you get served the default "Safari" authentication dialogue.

 So, to disable SIP and edit the file, or not?
 Hmmm...

+## Conclusion

+You can try and get your LAN FW admins to do certificate based auth against AD, which removes the need for CNA to try and authenticate you in the first place.
+For a few months, I can my own captive website and set it as the homepage on my browser, but once the guys "fixed" FW auth against AD, the issue went away, and I killed the VM that my HTTP side ran off of.